David Busst: Injury

-Busst's injuries were so bad that at one point he ran the risk of having his leg amputated.
-While in hospital, Busst contracted MRSA, which caused further damage to the tissue and muscle in the injured part of his leg.
-Despite having 22 operations, Busst remained a member of the official Coventry squad for a further seven months, but never played professionally again, and he retired from the game on 6 November 1996 on medical advice, as his doctors had warned him that he would never regain full fitness to play professional football.
+Busst's injuries were so severe that at one point he ran the risk of having his leg amputated.
+While in hospital, he contracted methicillin-resistant Staphylococcus aureus (MRSA), which caused further damage to the tissue and muscle in the injured part of his leg.
+Despite having 22 operations, Busst remained a member of the official Coventry squad for a further seven months, but never played professionally again, and he retired from the game on 6 November 1996 on medical advice, as his doctors had warned him that he would never regain sufficient fitness to play professional football.
 It was not the break itself that ended his career, but the following infections.
 Just weeks before his retirement, Busst had been hoping to return to training the following spring and be ready for first team action by the start of the 1997–98 season.

 His testimonial match, played on 16 May 1997 against Manchester United, was a sell-out.
-England internationals Paul Gascoigne and Les Ferdinand guested for Coventry in the game, which was also notable for being the last game that United captain Eric Cantona played before he announced his retirement as a player two days later.
+England internationals Paul Gascoigne and Les Ferdinand guested for Coventry in the game, which was also the last game that United captain Eric Cantona played before he announced his retirement as a player two days later.

-Coaching career
+Post-retirement career

-Since his retirement, he has worked for Coventry's backroom staff, working for their Football in the Community programme, of which he became director.
-A year after the testimonial match, Schmeichel bumped into Busst at Old Trafford and they had a long chat; Busst said that he was happy, working with kids in Coventry.
+Since his retirement, Busst has worked for Coventry's backroom staff, working for their Football in the Community programme, of which he became director.

 Busst also trained as a coach, earning UEFA coaching badges.
-Busst went on to manage the non-League sides Solihull Borough (from 2000 until 2003) and Evesham United (from 2003 to 2006.)
+He went on to manage the non-League sides Solihull Borough (from 2000 until 2003) and Evesham United (from 2003 to 2006.)
 He briefly acted as defensive cover in 2008 for Midland Combination Premier Division side Highgate United, where his brother Paul was the club's assistant manager.